Image

 Built in 1930, Comrade was commissioned by Herbert William Davis, Jr. for himself and his two sons.
 What makes that story even more remarkable is that he continued with his plans despite the stock market crash of 1929 and the uncertainty that followed.
 At a time when many dreams were being put on hold, he chose to build something for his family and for the future.

+But the part of the story that might be even more special isn’t the restoration or the history.
 It’s that Comrade regularly hosts gatherings that bring together descendants of all three families who have cared for her over the decades.

-To me, that’s what wooden boats do at their best.
+That’s what wooden boats do at their best.
 They become more than wood, engines, and hardware.
 They become part of our family stories.
-They carry memories, values, and traditions from one generation to the next.
+This September, when you walk the docks, I hope you’ll stop by Comrade.
+She’s more than a beautiful boat; she’s a story about perseverance and the community that loves her.

 Get all the Festival News